-The ultimate guide to 'Mario Kart 8 Deluxe' multiplayer
+How many people can play 'Mario Kart 8 Deluxe'?
+Find out here.

 As shown on the main menu screen, Mario Kart 8 Deluxe supports four players racing one another on a single Switch screen.
 The four racers will need to be within wireless range of the Switch — a sensible option for couch multiplayer or playing huddled around a table.

 The online play option supports two local players taking on 10 others in a race, according to Nintendo's official page.
-As Nintendo notes in the fine print, online will be free until the paid service launches in fall 2017.
+If you want to test it out before committing, you can sign up for a free seven-day trial for Nintendo Switch Online.

 Mario Kart 8 Deluxe multiplayer modes: Linking the Nintendo Switch